 WordPress Cover Block Less Height on Mobile

-I love using the WordPress cover block, but have always found that this block takes up too much height on mobile devices.
+I love using the WordPress cover block, but I have always found that it takes up too much height on mobile devices.
 I solved this problem by adding a class to the cover block that restricts its height and maintains some responsiveness on narrower screens.
-In my case I have set the class to kick-in at 922 pixels.
+In my case, I have set the class to kick in at 922 pixels.

 Locomotive Alison at Brighton Railway Station.

-The photograph above (© South Coast View) shows locomotive Alison at Brighton Railway Station in West Sussex.
+The photograph above (© South Coast View) shows GB Railfreight locomotive Alison at Brighton Railway Station in East Sussex.

-How to control height of the cover block on mobile
+How to control the height of the cover block on mobile

 The screenshot displayed below shows how I added a class called change-height-of-cover-block in the block settings.
-In the code example below, I added CSS into my child theme, effective when the screen width is 922 pixels wide or less.
+In the code example below, I added CSS to my child theme, which takes effect when the screen width is 922 pixels or less.

 Adding a class in the WordPress cover block settings.